tania-m/wskdebug/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

+### Cannot install, missing authorizations
+Some OS and containers will not be able to install wskdebug, because the installing user does not have the write authorizations to target folders.
+In that case, for Unix based system, run `sudo chown -R <<installing_user>> /usr/local/ && chmod -R u+x+w /usr/local/` and then install.

 ### Does not work, namespace shows as undefined

 Your `~/.wskprops` must include the correct `NAMESPACE` field.
 See [issue #3](https://github.com/adobe/wskdebug/issues/3).